 When the brake of stepping motor drives is released and external forces are applied (vertical axes), the load may fall if the friction is low.

 • In such applications, limit the load to a maximum of 25% of the static holding torque.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.